 The hardware only solution was chosen as it was deemed the lowest risk.
 We built the MACS (mobile access control system), a weatherproof cart, containing an access control panel, wired and wireless readers, battery backup, and 3rd generation broadband capabilities.

 We provided the solution on time and it performed way beyond expectations.
-The contractors finished close to a week ahead of schedule and more importantly, as the plant was brought online sooner, the company realized an extra week of production and hence profits.
+The contractors finished close to a week ahead of schedule and more importantly, as the plant was brought online sooner, the company realized an extra week of production and

 And today, eight years later, we still provide solutions to control access at remote parking lots or on buses.
 It turns out that the other two approaches we suggested, we ultimately built into our XPressEntry and XPressFreedom products.
 Instead of a “mobile” cart, we provide actual mobile solutions including rugged handheld devices or even an Android based cell phone.
 So, if your company is looking for a way to badge your employees remotely, stay on the bus and let us know how we can help you!